Jackson Hewitt® is here to help you understand complex tax laws so you can be better informed and take full advantage of tax law provisions.

 $10,000 of qualified expenses paid per tax return.
 Unlike the American Opportunity Credit, the Lifetime Learning Credit is not based on the student's workload and is not limited to the first two years of postsecondary education.
 Expenses for graduate-level degree work are eligible.
 You do not

-qualify for the credit if your modified adjusted income is greater than $65,000 ($130,000 if Married Filing Jointly).
+qualify for the credit if your income is greater than $65,000 ($130,000 if Married Filing Jointly).
 The Lifetime Learning Credit is a nonrefundable credit.
 This means that if your taxes are less than your credit, then you will lose any remaining credit amount left after you reduce your income taxes to

 You do not qualify for either credit if your filing status is Married Filing Separately.
 In addition, you cannot claim both the American Opportunity Credit or the Lifetime Learning Credit for a student in the same year.

 You must claim the student as a dependent to receive either education

 credit.
 If you do not claim the student as a dependent, or if someone else is eligible to claim the student as a dependent but elects not to, only the student may claim the credit.
 A student claimed as a dependent on another person's tax return cannot claim the credit.
 Claiming the American Opportunity

 Credit may be more beneficial than claiming the Lifetime Learning Credit, if you are eligible for both.

 For example, Brad's filing status is Single, and he has wages of $31,000.
 After allowing for the standard deduction and personal exemption amount, his tax is $2,678.
 He is a sophomore in college and paid $10,000 in qualified tuition expenses during